Logitech G Pro X Superlight 2 Review - Updated with 8000 Hz Tested 67

 When it released in late 2020, the Pro X Superlight was a novelty: In a market filled with mice full of holes, the Superlight achieved a weight of just 62 g while retaining a solid shell.
 The Pro X Superlight went on to become one of Logitech's most successful mice yet, and almost three years later, the Pro X Superlight 2 is attempting to improve on its predecessor even further.

-Of course, both 2000 and 4000 Hz come at a price, which is reduced battery life.
+Of course, these higher polling rates come at a price, which is reduced battery life.
 At 1000 Hz, Logitech cites a battery life of close to 100 hours, which is cut almost in half by enabling 2000 Hz.
-Around 50 hours are still formidable, though not any better than what the Razer Viper V2 Pro is able to muster at 2000 Hz as well.
+Around 55 hours are still formidable, though not any better than what the Razer Viper V3 Pro is able to muster at 2000 Hz as well.
+At 4000 Hz, around 35 hours are expected, and at 8000 Hz, around 20 hours, and these numbers are roughly in line with what Razer is able to deliver, too.
 Charging is reasonably fast on the Pro X Superlight 2, but due to how stiff the charging cable is, playing while charging isn't the most pleasant experience.
 Thankfully, one of the most worthwhile improvements of the Pro X Superlight 2 comes into play here, as USB Type-C connectivity is finally on board, allowing one to use a more flexible third-party Type-C cable instead.
 The ability to monitor the current battery charge level is somewhat limited on the Pro X Superlight 2.
 The software does include a percentage-based indicator, but since Logitech decided to not implement a fuel gauge IC, the readings aren't particularly reliable or accurate.
 During testing, I've found the reading to suddenly sit at 60% after turning the mouse off and on again, which is undoubtedly false, as the charging current was virtually nonexistent at this point.

 Instead of the trusty Omron D2FC-F-7N switches used on the Pro X Superlight, Logitech has opted for their so-called "Lightforce" switches on the Pro X Superlight 2, which in fact are Omron D2FP-FH1.
 Being optical switches, the main benefit of these is their inability to ever develop unintentional double-clicking due to wear and tear.
 While this sounds good on paper, these switches don't fare very well in practice.
 The main issue with the clicks is their inconsistency.
 While certainly on the stiffer side of things, the right click feels fine on my copy, some pre-travel notwithstanding.
 The left click, on the other hand, feels dull and muted to where one may be inclined to call it faulty.
 In addition, it emits a rather irritating "ping" noise upon actuation, which further adds to the unpleasant sensation when clicking.
 How this switch ever made it past QC, I do not know, but as a customer, one can't do much aside from drawing the RMA card and hoping for better luck next time.
 Frankly, I'm a bit baffled experiencing such stiff and inconsistent main buttons on the successor of a mouse known for its light, spammable, and consistent clicks.
 I've previously had some experience with an earlier revision of this switch on two releases from Corsair (M65 Ultra, wired and wireless), which likewise exhibited a greater than average degree of inconsistency between the left and right main buttons.
 Eventually, Corsair decided to switch off this switch model, and instead opted for optical switches from TTC, which didn't necessarily feel better but were much more consistent.
 In any case, even if one gets a perfect set of switches, those fond of the light clicks of the Pro X Superlight will inevitably be disappointed.